technofocus-pte/cpltextndregionaldepth/Lab 2B/Lab2B.md

 ### Task 1: Navigate to the Add a prompt action wizard

-1. Sign into Copilot Studio at +++https://copilotstudio.microsoft.com+++ using your admin tenant credentials.
+1. Sign into Copilot Studio at +++https://copilotstudio.microsoft.com+++ using your tenant credentials under the Resources tab.

 2. Select **Library** from the side navigation pane.